01 of 10

 The Clawfoot Style

 When they appeared in the 19th century, clawfoot tubs were considered a luxury item.
-They were made out of cast iron (heavy!) with a porcelain lining.
-This classic style has the characteristic rolled rim as well as decorative "feet" that hold the tub off of the floor.
+They were made out of heavy cast iron with a porcelain lining.
+The classic style has the characteristic rolled rim as well as decorative "feet" that hold the tub off of the floor.

 Modern Bathroom With Clawfoot Tub

 The clawfoot style doesn't have to be all traditional, all the time.
-In fact, it does very well in a more modern decor, where it gives a touch of elegance.
+In fact, it does very well in a more modern decor scheme, where it gives a touch of elegance.
 Take this clean, modern bathroom by Chalet Development, for example.
-The ornate feet provide a perfect contrast to the minimal colors, abstract art, and marble tile floor.Continue to 5 of 11 below.
+The ornate feet provide a perfect contrast to the minimal colors, abstract art, and marble tile floor.Continue to 4 of 10 below.

 Double-Sided Clawfoot Tub

 The central position of the hardware in this double-sided clawfoot tub allows two people to sit in it comfortably.
-This traditional bathroom design by LS Interior Group, via Houzz, takes you back to that summer you spent in the south of France with its natural stone flooring and wall, alcove decor, and beautiful mosaic focal point.Continue to 7 of 11 below.
+This traditional bathroom design by LS Interior Group takes you back to that summer you spent in the south of France with its natural stone flooring and wall, alcove decor, and beautiful mosaic focal point.Continue to 6 of 10 below.

-By leaving space around them, clawfoot tubs are excellent at making a small bathroom look bigger, compared to alcove tubs.
-And in the case of this particular space by Jenna Lyons, via Camille Styles, the black on white contrast also adds a lot of visual interest.
-The golden hardware does a particularly good job of avoiding the typical black-and-white monotony, helped by an array of textures and green plants to soften the whole.Continue to 9 of 11 below.
+By leaving space around them, clawfoot tubs are excellent at making a small bathroom look bigger compared to alcove tubs.
+In the case of this particular space designed by Jenna Lyons and shared by Camille Styles, the black on white contrast also adds a lot of visual interest.
+The golden hardware does a particularly good job of avoiding the typical black-and-white monotony, helped by an array of textures and house plants to soften the whole.Continue to 7 of 10 below.

 Clawfoot Tub With Vintage Scale Tile Floor

-Although the clawfoot tub is gorgeous, what really arrests attention in this room by Rosa Beltran Design is the cement scale-shaped floor tile.
+Although the clawfoot tub is gorgeous, what really catches attention in this room by Rosa Beltran Design is the cement scale-shaped floor tiles.
 They really bring a sense of movement and originality to the room.
-And the tub, painted in matte black, beautifully contrasts the shine of the flooring and of the golden feet.Continue to 11 of 11 below.
+The tub, painted in matte black, beautifully contrasts the shine of the flooring and the golden feet.Continue to 9 of 10 below.

 Red Clawfoot Tub in Eclectic Bathroom